Tuesday, July 30Learn More

 - X-Ray Tech

 Program Goals and Graduate Competencies

-The Radiologic Technology program prepares qualified graduates to successfully pass the national registry examination administered by The American Registry of Radiologic Technologists® (ARRT).
-The Radiologic Technology program attains its mission through the success of its graduates who will achieve these program goals.
+The Radiologic Technology training program prepares qualified graduates to successfully pass the national registry examination administered by The American Registry of Radiologic Technologists® (ARRT).
+The Radiologic Technology training program attains its mission through the success of its graduates who will achieve these program goals.